-This presents much the same difficulties in respect to its nature and antigenic properties as the toxins and enzymes.91 It has no appreciable toxicity of itself, and hence cannot be classed among the toxins.
-Only in the animal infected with tuberculosis does it exhibit any appreciable local or systemic toxicity, and hence it resembles the protein antigens in the anaphylaxis reactions.
-According to Zinsser,92 there are two fundamental types of sensitization to the products of the tubercle bacillus.
-One is the ordinary anaphylactic reaction to the proteins of the bacillus present in most preparations of tuberculin.
-The other, the typical skin reaction, is given even by preparations of tuberculin freed as far as possible from proteins removable by heat coagulation, the active solutions containing no proteins demonstrable by ordinary tests.
-That such preparations of tuberculin are entirely free from protein has not been proved, and it is quite certain that often they are not, since heat coagulation is never complete.
-Neither has it been shown that such preparations are antigenic to the extent of inducing the formation of specific antibodies in non-tuberculous animals.92a Hence our knowledge of tuberculin does not permit us to say that it does or does not contain a non-protein antigen.
+This presents much the same difficulties in respect to its nature and antigenic properties as the toxins and enzymes.
+It has no high toxicity of itself, and does not engender antitoxins, hence it cannot be classed among the toxins.
+Only in the animal infected with tuberculosis does it exhibit marked local or systemic toxicity, and hence it resembles the protein antigens in the anaphylaxis reactions.
+According to Zinsser,144 there are two fundamental types of sensitization to the products of the